Self-Hosted LLMs: GPU Selection, Benchmarks, VRAM Requirements & Hosting Guide

 Who This Is (and Isn't) For

-A self hosted LLM built for text generation and LLM inference on dedicated GPU infrastructure is not right for every team.
+Choosing the right GPU for self-hosted LLM workloads on dedicated infrastructure is not right for every team.
 Here is the honest breakdown.

 Good Fit

-• Monthly spend on cloud LLM APIs already exceeds $300 or expected to grow — switching to a self hosted LLM with flat-rate compute reduces long-term cost
+• Monthly spend on cloud LLM APIs already exceeds $300 or expected to grow — switching to LLM hosting on a dedicated GPU server or GPU VPS reduces long-term cost significantly

 • Workloads involve patient data, legal contracts, financial reports, or proprietary code — data privacy is non-negotiable